Introduction to docker-compose up

 Explanation:

-- In the above snapshot, we can see that the orphan container is getting removed after removing the ‘db’ service from the file.
+- The above snapshot demonstrates the removal of the orphan container after eliminating the ‘db’ service from the file.

 Advantages of docker-compose up